A compact model of Escherichia coli core and biosynthetic metabolism: Results

 We used the PMO-derived thermodynamic state to identify candidate bottlenecks, in terms of enzyme demand, across the network.
 To this end, we first computed the flux-force efficacy of each reaction in the thermodynamic state~\cite{noor_pathway_2014} (Methods).
 The flux-force efficacy is a unitless quantity, ranging from \(0\) to \(1\), denoting the ratio between net flux (forward minus backward flux) and total flux (forward plus backward flux) of a reaction.
 Reactions operating at low flux-force efficacy have a lower net flux due to two reasons: (1) the forward flux is lower in absolute terms, and (2) the higher backward flux is counter-productive and subtracts from the forward flux.
 Therefore, to achieve a given required net flux, the cell has to invest more resources in maintaining a higher enzyme level.
-To identify potential thermodynamic bottlenecks leading to high enzyme costs in specific reactions, we thus screened all reactions for their predicted flux-force efficacy and flux (Figure \ref{MDF_PTA_combined}B) and identified those predicted to operate at low efficacy, while carrying significant flux (Figure \ref{MDF_PTA_combined}B, labelled points).
-To assess the extent to which the thermodynamic operating states predicted by PTA are predictive of enzyme investment, we split reactions in two groups based on whether their predicted flux-force efficacy sits above or below \(50 \%\), and compared the distributions of measured enzyme abundances between the two groups (Methods, Supplementary Figure \ref{FFE_vs_enzyme_abundance_comparison}).
-While there are many determinants of enzyme abundance beyond thermodynamics, including enzyme turnover, affinity, or regulation, we observed a significant difference between the two distributions (\(p<0.001\), two-sided Wilcox sum-rank test), with the low efficacy having approximately a 3-fold higher median enzyme abundance than the high efficacy group.
+To identify potential thermodynamic bottlenecks that lead to high enzyme costs in specific reactions, we therefore screened all reactions for their predicted flux-force efficacy and flux (Figure \ref{MDF_PTA_combined}B) and identified those predicted to operate at low efficacy, while carrying significant flux (Figure \ref{MDF_PTA_combined}B, labelled points).

+To assess to which extent the thermodynamic operating states predicted by PMO are predictive of enzyme investment, we split reactions into two groups based on whether their predicted flux-force efficacy sits above or below \(50 \%\), and compared the distributions of measured enzyme abundances between the two groups (Methods, Supplementary Figure \ref{FFE_vs_enzyme_abundance_comparison}).
+While there are many determinants of enzyme abundance beyond thermodynamics, including enzyme turnover, affinity, or regulation, we observed a significant difference between the two distributions (\(p<0.001\), two-sided Wilcoxon rank-sum test), with the low efficacy having approximately a 3-fold higher median enzyme abundance than the high efficacy group.
 Establishing a causal link can be very difficult, but we can speculate that this negative correlation might be explained by metabolism evolving to compensate for the low efficacy of some reactions with a higher expression level of their catalysing enzyme \cite{noor_pathway_2014, khana_thermodynamics_2025}.